espressif/esp-idf/docs/en/security/secure-boot.rst

 - "secure bootloader key" is a 256-bit AES key that is stored in Efuse block 2.
 The bootloader can generate this key itself from the internal hardware random number generator, the user does not need to supply it (it is optionally possible to supply this key, see :ref:`secure-boot-reflashable`).
 The Efuse holding this key is read & write protected (preventing software access) before secure boot is enabled.

+  - By default, the Efuse Block 2 Coding Scheme is "None" and a 256 bit key is stored in this block.
+On some ESP32s, the Coding Scheme is set to 3/4 Encoding (CODING_SCHEME efuse has value 1) and a 192 bit key must be stored in this block.
+See ESP32 Technical Reference Manual section 20.3.1.3 *System Parameter coding_scheme* for more details.
+The algorithm operates on a 256 bit key in all cases, 192 bit keys are extended by repeating some bits (:ref:`details<secure-bootloader-digest-algorithm>`).

 - "secure boot signing key" is a standard ECDSA public/private key pair (see :ref:`secure-boot-image-signing-algorithm`) in PEM format.

   - The public key from this key pair (for signature verification but not signature creation) is compiled into the software bootloader and used to verify the second stage of booting (partition table, app image) before booting continues.
 The public key can be freely distributed, it does not need to be kept secret.